-Fans filling out their brackets will look past the 14-seeds, and so do many bettors.
 The betting lines are double-digits favoring the 3-seeds a vast majority of the time, and fans often know little about the 14-seeded teams from smaller conferences that very rarely appear on the widely available TV networks.
-The 3-seeds have won 85% of the contests since 1985, and those teams are highly-ranked and regarded heading into the tournament and mostly teams from a power-6 conference.
+But the 3 vs 14 seed matchups are worth paying close attention to when betting on the NCAA tournament.

 Bracket and odds